brave/brave-talk/README.md

 # Standard

 This codebase uses [ts-standard](https://standardjs.com/#typescript) to keep code consistent in formatting and quality.
 The linter has been configured in `package.json` to ignore all `.js` files in the workspace.

-To automatically fix issues and identify code quality issues that need resolving, run the command `npm run lint`.
+A pre-commit hook has been setup to automatically format and fix issues in your code; if code quality issues exist that need resolving, your commit will be aborted.